 - Be aware: No hotline for free accounts which can lead to tricky situations, especially in emergencies.
 No true credit card option.
 Mobile-only comes with its drawbacks sometimes.

 - Most N26 users recommends it because of the great value it provides, but they complain about unreliable or slow customer support in difficult situations.

-- I also recommend it on a personal level, but I use another bank account as a fallback option.
+- I would still recommend it on a personal level, but I use another bank account (DKB) as a fallback option.

 What’s different about N26?